razorsedge/puppet-razorsedge/README.md

 Introduction
 ------------

-This module mimics the razorsedge-release RPM from [RazorsEdge Installation Page](http://rpm.razorsedge.org/).
+This module mimics the razorsedge-release RPM from the [Razor's Edge RPM Repository](http://rpm.razorsedge.org/).
 The same repos are enabled/disabled and the GPG key is imported.
 In the end you will end up with the RazorsEdge repos configured.
 The work is heavily modeled on (read: stolen from) Mike Stahnke’s EPEL module.

 Actions: